stevenebutler/ForceConnector/README.md

 ## SObject Related Features
 * ... to be updated...
 * **Describe Sforce Object**
-  * It will be create the sheet(s) about sObject fields and specifications with translations
+  * It will be creating the sheet(s) about sObject fields and specifications with translations

 ## Translation Helper
 * **Download CustomLabel**